pressbooks/pressbooks/docs/installation.md

 *Part 2, Pressbooks specific:*

-1. Copy/move Pressbooks plugin files to: **PATH_TO_YOUR_SITE**/wp-content/plugins/pressbooks/*.
+1. Copy/move Pressbooks plugin files to: `__PATH_TO_YOUR_SITE__/wp-content/plugins/pressbooks/*`.

+2. Move the file found at `__PATH_TO_YOUR_SITE__/wp-content/plugins/pressbooks/autoloader.php` to `__PATH_TO_YOUR_SITE__/wp-content/plugins/pressbooks/mu-plugins/autoloader.php` (you may need to create an `mu-plugins` directory).

-2. Log out, log in, navigate to: My Sites → Network Admin → Dashboard.
+3. Log out, log in, navigate to: My Sites → Network Admin → Dashboard.

-3. Navigate to: Plugins → Installed Plugins.
+4. Navigate to: Plugins → Installed Plugins.

-4. Network Enable "Pressbooks."
+5. Network Enable "Pressbooks."

-5. Navigate to: Themes → Installed Themes.
+6. Navigate to: Themes → Installed Themes.

-6. Network Enable "Luther", "Clarke", "Donham", "Fitzgerald", "Austen", "Pressbooks Publisher", and any other Pressbooks theme you want to use.
+7. Network Enable "Luther", "Clarke", "Donham", "Fitzgerald", "Austen", "Pressbooks Publisher", and any other Pressbooks theme you want to use.

-7. Navigate to: Settings → Network Settings.
+8. Navigate to: Settings → Network Settings.

-8. Pick the most appropriate Registration Setting:
+9. Pick the most appropriate Registration Setting:

-    *   User accounts may be registered. (do not use this setting, since it will not allow users to create new books)
+	 + User accounts may be registered. (do not use this setting, since it will not allow users to create new books)
-    *   Logged in users may register new sites. (if you are a publisher using Pressbooks as a production tool, this is the best setting: it allows network administrators to add new users, who can then create books/sites.
+	 + Logged in users may register new sites. (if you are a publisher using Pressbooks as a production tool, this is the best setting: it allows network administrators to add new users, who can then create books/sites.
 However, registration is not available to the public.)
-    *   Both sites and user accounts can be registered. (use this setting if you intend on offering a publishing-platform open to the public, such as Pressbooks.com)
+	 + Both sites and user accounts can be registered. (use this setting if you intend on offering a publishing-platform open to the public, such as Pressbooks.com)

-9. Navigate to: My Catalog → **YOUR_SITE** → Dashboard
+10. Navigate to: My Catalog → __YOUR_SITE__ → Dashboard

-10. Navigate to: Appearance.
+11. Navigate to: Appearance.
 Activate "Pressbooks Publisher"

-11. Navigate to: My Catalog → Network Admin → Sites
+12. Navigate to: My Catalog → Network Admin → Sites

-12. Add a new site (this will be your first book).
+13. Add a new site (this will be your first book).

-13. Navigate to: My Catalog → **YOUR_FIRST_BOOK**
+14. Navigate to: My Catalog → __YOUR_FIRST_BOOK__

-14. Navigate to: Book Info.
+15. Navigate to: Book Info.
 Make sure to fill out Title, Author and Publication Date.

-15. Navigate to: Text → Organize.
+16. Navigate to: Text → Organize.
 Make sure some content is selected for export.

 *Part 3, Pressbooks dependencies:*